AdguardTeam/AdguardKnowledgeBase/04.android/01.overview/docs.en.md

 Both apps will detect each other and do everything that's needed for smooth joint work.
 All that will be left for you is to enjoy both ad-free Internet and all the benefits of a VPN.
 By the way, it works the other way around just as well: install AdGuard ad blocker on top of an already-running AdGuard VPN and you're good.

 If you'd like to disable Compatibility Mode for any reason, it's very simple to do so from AdGuard ad blocker settings, just toggle the switch.
 Additionally, you can add AdGuard ad blocker and AdGuard VPN tiles to your device's notification bar and toggle them in one tap at your own will — thanks to Compatibility Mode the configuration will change immediately and silently.

 <img src="https://cdn.adguard.com/public/Adguard/Blog/Android/3-5/tile-en.png" style="border: 1px solid #efefef; max-width: 350px; padding: 2px;">

+<a id="other-features"></a>
+# Other features
+There are too many features to describe them all in detail, so let us simply list them here:

+* When you visit certain screens for the first time, there will appear tooltips that describe the purpose of that screen and its main features
+* You can export or import AdGuard settings (for a faster switch between the settings profiles or to transfer your profile between different devices)
+* Select an update channel, i.e. the mode in which the application receives its updates (stable release channel, less stable beta channel and raw ["nightly" channel](https://adguard.com/en/blog/nightly-builds/)
+* By tapping a little battery icon on the main screen of the app you will get to the "Battery Usage" screen.
+System battery stats [are often wrong](https://kb.adguard.com/ут/android/solving-problems/battery), so we decided to have our own, one that would reflect the real state of things
+* You can change the app's language in the General Settings tab